netsec-ethz/bootstrapper/README.md

  Make sure to replace `{isd}`, `{base}`, and `{serial}` with the values corresponding to your TRC(s).

-### Check the webserver
+### Check the web server

-You can test that the webserver is working with:
+You can test that the web server is working with:

 - `curl http://${SERVER_IP}:8041/topology`, and
 - `curl http://${SERVER_IP}:8041/trcs/isd{isd}-b{base}-s{serial}/blob`
   (make sure to replace `{isd}`, `{base}`, and `{serial}` with the correct values.)

 The former should return the topology of the AS.
-The latter should return containing the requested TRC.
+The latter should return a file containing the requested TRC.